Breeding & Genetics

 dark factor aka olive, and is called greygreen because it looks greenish.

-This gene produces the normal wildtype coloring in some species like the
+This gene is probably responsible for the normal wildtype coloring in some species like the

 structural coloring, since structural color requires melanin in order to

 function.
-The dominant grey gene was probably the normal wildtype coloration
+It's likely that the dominant grey gene controlled the normal wildtype coloration

 for some long-ago ancestor of the parrots.
 Green structural coloring must